johnathanvman/F6/index.md

 						choose([
 							choose([" I frot against her until she's wet,"])+ choose([" then plunge inside.",
-								choose([" but she winces when I thrust into her."," but she grimaces when I push into her."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
+								choose([" but she winces when I thrust into her."," but she grimaces when I push deeper."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
 She pleads for me not to stop yet."," She grabs my hips when I start to rise, and asks me for another go."])+ choose([" I move slower this time as she grips my shoulders."," I try moving slower the second time, but she roughly pulls my hips to hers."])+